-In 2019 AD, 96 students completed their graduation.
-And this study is limited to the study of the same graduates of Bachelor and Master Degrees from Bagiswori College in 2019 A.D.
+Since the establishment of the College till today, 384 students in BA and 501 students in BBS, 121 students in MBS and 11 students in MA- Sociology have completed their graduation.
+In 2021 AD, 58 students completed their graduation.
+And this study is limited to the study of the same graduates of Bachelor and Master degree from Bagiswori College in 2021 A.D.
 This study is also limited to evaluate the effectiveness of academic programs of the college, to trace out the employment status of the graduates, to measure the level of their satisfaction, to test their aspirations and expectations, to point out the strengths and challenges of the college and to collect constructive feedback for the betterment of the college.
-Besides, this study is limited to the use of face face interview. social media questionnaires, to and telephone contact\conversation as key tools of data collection.
+Besides, this study is limited to the use of questionnaires, face to face interview, social media and telephone contact\conversation as key tools of data collection.